 On the commercial litigation side, Sharon has represented business clients through corporate divorces where shareholder disputes are fraught with blame, suspicion, theft, forgery and fraud.
 Sharon assists clients with other contract disputes as well as construction contract interpretation, drafting and coordination.
+As part of her commercial litigation practice, Sharon also resolves intellectual property disputes brought in the Alberta and Federal Courts.
 Sharon has appeared before all levels of court in Alberta as well as the Federal Court, administrative tribunals and arbitration panels.
 She also clerked to a Justice of the Federal Court and Court Martial Court of Appeal in Ottawa.

 Sharon’s experience includes working with oil and gas, construction, mining and real estate clients regarding contaminated lands and waterways, remediation, reclamation and related environmental matters.

-She has also worked with clients to resolve Aboriginal rights, titles and land claims before the Alberta and Federal Courts.
+She also works with Aboriginal business clients and has worked to resolve Aboriginal rights, titles and land claims before the Alberta and Federal Courts.

 In her OHS practice, Sharon balances issue identification, crisis management and investigation work with advice and program development to help clients identify and control hazards and prevent potential injuries and fatalities.
 She helps clients cope with the devastating effects of serious workplace accidents and navigate investigation processes and government demands.
 With the changing legal landscape in this area, Sharon is poised to help industries review and revise existing OHS frameworks and to guide organizations without existing OHS processes.

 •Construction contract review and revisions

 •OHS planning and prevention